 Students may be subject to a comprehensive examination once completing all core medical physics courses.

-Master’s students are required to register for biophysics seminar credit for at least 2 semesters; in addition, attendance at one of the specialized medical physics seminars for at least 2 semesters is also required.
+Master’s students are required to register for the specialized medical physics seminars for at least 2 semesters.

-Completion of the master’s degree requires either a) submission of a thesis based upon a research program completed by the candidate; or b) completion of an in-depth report of a project exploring an area or technique of medical physics in some depth.
+Completion of the master’s degree requires either a) submission of a thesis based upon a research project completed by the candidate; or b) completion of an in-depth report of a project exploring an area or technique of medical physics.

-The thesis research is conducted by the graduate student under the tutelage of his/her major professor and Thesis Advisory Committee.
-A major professor and a minimum of two faculty members from the department, the program’s graduate faculty, or from outside the department shall form the Thesis Advisory Committee.
+The thesis research or project is conducted by the graduate student under the tutelage of his/her major professor and Thesis or Project Advisory Committee.
+A major professor and a minimum of two faculty members from the Program’s graduate faculty, one of whom may be from outside the Program shall form the Advisory Committee.
 All should hold the rank of assistant professor or above in the university faculty.

-The research will culminate in a written thesis dissertation, which is an original contribution, written in English.
-Thesis preparation is critically monitored and supervised by the Major Professor and the Thesis Advisory Committee, both of whom must approve the thesis prior to the oral defense.
-The oral defense of thesis is scheduled after the candidate’s Thesis Advisory Committee and the department have approved the thesis.
-The thesis is presented to the graduate faculty in a seminar prior to the formal oral defense before the Committee.
+The work will culminate in a written thesis dissertation or project report, which is an original contribution, written in English.
+Thesis or report preparation is critically monitored and supervised by the Major Professor and the Advisory Committee, both of whom must approve the final document.
+The oral defense of a thesis is scheduled after the candidate’s Thesis Advisory Committee and the Program Director have approved the thesis.
+The research represented by the dissertation is presented in a seminar prior to the formal oral defense before the Committee.
 If the Report option is chosen, the work reported should have been accepted and/or presented at a regional or national scientific conference by the student.